LucasPouw/darksirenpop/README.md

-# mockgw
+# darksirenpop
-This is mostly just `gwcosmo` stripped for parts.
-I added functionality for mock GW data generation and analysis for distinguishing two populations
+This is mostly just `gwcosmo` stripped for parts and applied to distinguishing two populations using more GW event parameters than just position and mass.
+I also added functionality for mock GW data generation.